bramses/bramses-highly-opinionated-vault-2023/README.md

 By following this guide and leveraging this template, I can promise that you'll be able to evolve from possibly never having used Obsidian to **being up to date with the way I think about using this phenomenal software**.
 I hope you enjoy and have fun!!

+*NB: This guide is **really** long, so don't be afraid to use the [Table of Contents feature in the top left corner of the README](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/).

 ## Motivation

 I've been using Obsidian for well over a year and have developed many experiments, some of which succeeded and many others that have failed.
 I have tried to compile all the lessons from these experiences and create a vault that mirrors my up to date thinking on how Obsidian can be maximally utilized.